ecolijah/vercel-clone/README.md

 I want to make it clear that this was a code along demonstrated by [Harikat Singh](https://www.youtube.com/watch?v=c8_tafixiAs&list=LL&index=22&t=7945s), that I took upon because I was interested in learning about the over-arching system design principles in a system like Vercel.

 That being said, I learned quite a bit and was able to gain experience with some tools I had never touched before.
 (TypeScript, Redis, AWS) However, the simplified system design was by far the most intriguing, and after building it, I was only more amazed at how complex and layered a product like Vercel must be.
 It's interesting to see the building blocks behind such a polished project, only then can you gain a sense of how much work it took.

+- ** Only supports React projects and bare HTML/CSS/JS.

 ## How it Works